ntustison/ANTsXMouseBrainMapping/Manuscript/resultsKK.md

 transfer of existing tools.
 At the same time, high resolution resources like the AllenCCFv3 and DevCCF provide reference label sets that can serve as training data.
-We demonstrate how ANTsX can be used to construct a full structural labeling pipeline for the mouse brain (Figure \ref{fig:mouseKK}), including both whole brain segmentation (i.e., brain extraction) and the subsequent template-based region segmentation.
+We demonstrate how ANTsX can be used to construct a full structural labeling pipeline for the mouse brain (Figure 7), including both whole brain segmentation (i.e., brain extraction) and the subsequent template-based region segmentation.

 To develop a general-purpose mouse brain extraction model, we constructed whole-head templates from two publicly available T2-weighted datasets.
 The first